Chandler High School's AVID page.

 The AVID program was piloted for our district by Bogle JHS and Hamilton HS in 2005.
 Chandler High instituted its first AVID class in 2006.
-In 2007, enrollment in AVID tripled and doubled again for 2008.
-Currently, all but one of the secondary schools in the Chandler district have the AVID program.
+In 2007, enrollment in AVID tripled and doubled again for 2008 and has grown steadily each year.

-AVID at Chandler High is considered both a 9-12 college-prep elective class and a school wide set of research instructional practices to improve success for all students.
-AVID students are capable of completing college-prep curriculum coupled with a strong desire to attend college.
-The AVID curriculum is designed to help students fulfill their potential; academic instruction, tutorial support, and motivational activities hlep keep each student on track.
+AVID at Chandler High is considered both a 9-12 college-prep elective class and a school-wide set of research-based instructional practices to improve success for all students.
+AVID students are capable of completing college-prep curriculum and have a strong desire to attend college.
+The AVID curriculum is designed to help students fulfill their potential; academic instruction, tutorial support, and motivational activities help keep each student on track.

 Students apply to be interviewed for the program and, if selected, choose AVID for one of their elective classes each year.

-AVID students conduct socratic tutorials twice a week, engage in rigorous AVID curriculum (includes: Writing, Inquiry, Collaboration, and Reading), and participate in both college visits and team building.
+AVID students conduct Socratic tutorials every week, engage in rigorous AVID curriculum (includes: Writing, Inquiry, Collaboration, and Reading), and participate in both college visits and team building.

 For further information on the AVID program, please visit www.AVID.org.